Around the country people are talking about Slow Money.

 Here in North Carolina, Slow Money NC is putting these ideas into action.
-As of November, 2017, over 200 loans have been made to 105 Slow Money North Carolina food entrepreneurs and/or local food businesses around the state totaling about $4M.
+As of July 2018 over 200 loans have been made to 110 Slow Money North Carolina farmers and/or local food businesses around the state totaling about $4M.

 Here is how it works:

 #1.
 We encourage you to start by signing the Slow Money principles.
 Stand up and be counted as someone who wants to make a difference in this wacky world of irrational investing.

 #2.
-We would be thrilled if you made a donation of any size to Slow Money NC through our fiscal sponsor, Abundance NC, to help us keep catalyzing these loans!
+We would be thrilled if you made a donation of any size to Slow Money NC to help us keep catalyzing these loans!
 Becoming a Sustainer (checking the monthly box) means we can keep doing this important work.
 We rely entirely on donations from fine people like you.
 When a committed group of people do something small it can make a very big difference.

 #3.
 Invest directly in your local foodshed.
 Let us know if you would like to make a loan.
 How much would you like to allocate for Slow Money loans in your community?
 Slow Money NC members with available capital may choose to make loans (a minimum of $2000 is requested, as most loans range from $2000-$20,000) to individuals with worthwhile projects that reflect the Slow Money mission.
 Slow Money NC lenders usually earn a 2-4% rate of interest on those loans.
 Their nurture capital will be lent to borrowers that they select.
-No fees are charged; we just rely on your donations.
-We invite both lender and borrower to “pay it forward,” if they wish, so Slow Money NC and our fiscal sponsor, Abundance NC, can cover administrative costs and allow us to keep facilitating these loans to increase the production of locally, sustainably-grown food here.
+No fees are charged; we rely on donations.
+We invite both lender and borrower to “pay it forward,” if they wish, so Slow Money NC can cover administrative costs and allow us to keep facilitating these loans to increase the production of locally, sustainably-grown food here.

 If a loan fails, the capital is lost.
 Dollars put into Slow Money loans should be considered “at risk.”
 That said, in our experience, these types of local, direct loans perform very well.